minio/docs/source/reference/minio-mc/mc-ls.rst

    *Required* The object or objects to copy.

-   For listing objects on MinIO or another S3-compatible service, specify the :ref:`alias <alias>` and the full path to that object (e.g. bucket and path to object).
+   For listing objects on MinIO,
+   specify the :ref:`alias <alias>` and the full path to that object (e.g. bucket and path to object).
 For example: